sunaku/binman/README.markdown

 It will pre-build UNIX man page files for your `bin/` scripts into a `man/` directory so that your end-users do not need the markdown to roff converter installed in order to view your man pages!
-Just remember to add the `man/` directory's contents to your gemspec or release package:

-    Gem::Specification.new do |s|
-      # ... your stuff ...
-      s.files += Dir['man/**/*']
-    end
+### In your gemspec

+To automatically build and include your UNIX man page files in your gem packages, add the following line to the top of your `*.gemspec` file:

+    require 'binman/gemspec'

 ------------------------------------------------------------------------------
 License